Mania124/Mania124/README.md

 - 👋 Hi, I’m @Mania124
-- 👀 I’m interested in wed dev and cybersecurity
+- 👀 I’m interested in web dev and cybersecurity
 - 🌱 I’m currently learning html, css and vanilla JS
 - 💞️ I’m looking to collaborate on projects in the future but for now most of my effort is directed towards learning
 - 📫 How to reach me ...